Using the U.S. Public Land Survey System

 Drawbacks of metes and bounds system

 Basics of the U.S. Public Land Survey System (PLSS)

 Principal meridians and baselines

 The township: the basic building block of the PLSS

 Writing a description

-Websites for mapping and locating described lands
+Software/websites for mapping, drawing and locating described lands

 Each webinar session earns continuing education credit and can be registered for individually.
 All attendees must log-on through their own email – attendees may not watch together if they wish to earn continuing education credit.
 HalfMoon Education Inc. must be able to prove attendance if either the attendee or HalfMoon Education Inc. is audited.